mattpetty/mattpetty.github.io/content/posts/python_ipaddress_module/index.md

 So what good does this do?

-Imagine you have a list of data, possibly a list of hostnames and IP addresses, or a list of IP address data of unknown trustworthiness.
-If you want to quickly filter this data out to just valid IP addresses, you can do something as simple as the following example (conveniently, you can get the "plain-text" representation of any **ipaddress** object by calling the str() function on it):
+Imagine you have a list of data, possibly a list of hostnames and IP addresses, or a list of IP address data of unknown validity.
+If you want to quickly filter this data out to just valid IP addresses, you can do something as simple as the following example (conveniently, you can get the "plain-text" representation of any **ipaddress** object by calling the *str()* function on it):

 ```python
 sus_ip_list = [